Seventeen (South Korean band): Musical style

 Since their debut, Seventeen have been heavily involved in their creative process.
 Woozi has written and produced each of the band's tracks, with contribution from other members.
 The group's choreography has also largely been influenced by performance team leader Hoshi.
 This has contributed to the group's distinctive musical style, with each comeback characterized by a new sound.
 Woozi explained in an interview with The Korean Herald, "Our participation ... went much further than just contributing our opinions.
 The leaders of the three unit groups went to every album production meeting to make sure that we could tell our own story."

-With a desire to bring a new sound and style with each comeback, Seventeen has explored different genres in their music.
-However, despite the different genre shifts and experimental forms they take with their music, the group shares their goal is to be authentic and honest with the music they share.
+While generally categorized under the K-pop and pop music genres, Seventeen's music has also incorporated influences from other genres including EDM, rock, country and jazz, among others.
+Despite the different genre shifts and experimental forms they take with their music, the group shares their goal is to be authentic and honest with the music they share.